Tractable Density Estimation on Learned Manifolds with Conformal Embedding Flows: Conformal Embedding Flows

 \begingroup \endgroup

 We considered the two piecewise conformal embeddings defined in Table \ref{tab:piecewise-conformal}.
-Due to the success of ReLU in standard deep neural networks \cite{nair2010}, we try a ReLU-like layer that is piecewise conformal. \textit{Conformal ReLU} is based on the injective ReLU proposed by \citet{kothari2021}.
-We believe it to be of general interest as a conformal nonlinearity, but it provided no performance improvements in our experiments.
-More useful was the \textit{Conditional Orthogonal} transformation, which takes advantage of the norm-preservation of orthogonal transformations to create an invertible layer.
-Despite the Conditional Orthogonal layer being discontinuous, it provided a substantial boost in reconstruction ability on image data.
+Due to the success of ReLU in standard deep neural networks \cite{nair2010}, we try a ReLU-like layer that is piecewise conformal. \textit{conformal ReLU} is based on the injective ReLU proposed by \citet{kothari2021}.
+We believe it to be of general interest as a dimension-changing conformal nonlinearity, but it provided no performance improvements in experiments.

+More useful was the \emph{conditional orthogonal} transformation, which takes advantage of the norm-preservation of orthogonal transformations to create an invertible layer.
+Despite being discontinuous, it provided a substantial boost in reconstruction ability on image data.
+The idea behind this transformation can be extended to the other parameterized mappings in Table \ref{tab:trans_rot_scale_sct}.
+For each type of mapping we can identify hypersurfaces in $\mathbb{R}^n$ such that each hypersurface is mapped back to itself; i.e., each hypersurface is an orbit of its points under the mapping.
+Applying the same type of conformal mapping piecewise on either side remains an invertible operation as long as trajectories do not cross the hypersurface, and the result is conformal \emph{almost everywhere}.
+The conditional orthogonal layer was the only example of these that provided performance improvements.